Univerza v Novi Gorici

 Conditioning of samples and researching longterm polymer behaviour (such as foil) in conditions involving UV light, heat and humidity can be carried out using several aging devices (including Xenotest, Suntester by Fa.
 Atlas) and climatic chambers.

 The RETINA project will mainly be using Raman spectroscopy to process material characterization.
-As per the application, CTR will invest in the Anti-Stokes upgrade of the existing Raman system, which will be particularly useful for type 2 pioneering operations.
+As per the application, SAL will invest in the Anti-Stokes upgrade of the existing Raman system, which will be particularly useful for type 2 pioneering operations.
 Their main focus will be the characterization of internal tensions in silicon used in solar cells, etc. They will also provide spectroscopic research for type 1 pioneering operations.

 Renishaw and Via Reflex confocal Raman microscope